 Addressing and clarifying the above three points requires both a consistent theoretical framework and precise calculations.
 From the perspective of group theory, the fully charm tetraquark states can always be represented by a complete set of basis states.
 In terms of color space, one can choose either the color-symmetry-antisymmetry $\mathbf{6}\otimes \bar{\mathbf{6}}$/$\bar{\mathbf{3}}\otimes \mathbf{3}$ basis or the color-singlet–octet $\mathbf{1}\otimes \mathbf{1}$/$\mathbf{8}\otimes \mathbf{8}$ basis.
 In color-symmetry-antisymmetry basis, the two charm quarks can form the ``good'' axial-vector diquark with antisymmetric color $\bar{3}$ and symmetric spin-flavor configuration or ``bad'' scalar diquark with symmetric color $6$ and symmetric spin-flavor configuration.
-The two charm antiquarks do similarly.
-Both charm diquark and antidiquark carry colour charge and form a colour-charge-neutral and tightly-bound hadron from a QCD confining atrractive force.
-Interestingly, charm diquark here is distinctly different from light-diquark system, due to the additional constraint of isospin symmetry present in the latter.
-In color-singlet–octet basis, the two pair of charm quark-antiquark can form a color-singlet charmonium or a color-octet cluster separately, and then the two charmonia or coloured clusters form a colour-charge-neutral and loosely-bound molecule hadron from either a residual strong interaction or a repulsive force within QCD.
-The two basis expansions are equivalent in principle.
+The two charmed antiquarks behave similar.
+Then charmed diquark and antidiquark carry color charge and form a color-charge-neutral and tightly-bound hadron from a QCD confining attractive force.
+Interestingly, charmed diquark here is distinctly different from light-diquark system, due to the additional constraint of isospin symmetry present in the latter.
+In color-singlet–octet basis, the two charm quark-antiquark pairs can form a color-singlet charmonium or a color-octet cluster separately, then the two charmonia or colored clusters form a color-charge-neutral and loosely-bound molecule hadron from either a residual strong interaction or a repulsive force within QCD.

 A true physical system may reside in one of the basis states mentioned above, or in a superposition of these basis states.
 For example, we can expand the fully heavy tetraquark state within the color-symmetry-antisymmetry basis as